Chronic Squamous Otitis Media

 • Squamous – occurs due to retraction of the tympanic membrane and is associated with the formation of cholesteatoma

-• Mucosal – occurs due to tympanic membrane perforation and subsequent inflammation of the middle ear mucosa; it is also known as chronic suppurative otitis media
+• Mucosal – occurs due to tympanic membrane perforation and subsequent inflammation of the middle ear mucosa due to infection; it is also known as chronic suppurative otitis media

 In this article, we shall look at the risk factors, clinical features, and management of chronic squamous otitis media.